 Achieving Greater Flexibility

 Technology is playing a significant role in making it possible for employees and employers to realise flexible working without compromising on customer service, productivity, quality standards or the company vision.

 The telephone has long been at the heart of business communications, allowing information to be shared between customers, colleagues, suppliers and prospects.
 Modern VOIP phone services have taken telephone communications a step further.
 They include a range of functionality that can transform how and where calls can be made, received and responded to.
 VOIP phone services can support flexible working, as well as improving the quality of global communications.

 VOIP Phone Services

 Conference call facilities allow multiple phones to be connected, so that a number of different parties can engage in a phone conversation.
-Integrates microphones and speaker technology contribute to improved sound quality and reception, even on international calls.
+Integrated microphones and speaker technology contribute to improved sound quality and reception, even on international calls.

 Automatic call forwarding allows a call to be redirected to another extension or a mobile phone if it isn’t picked up in a set number of rings.
-This can enhance customer service and allows remote workers to be at the end of the line, as if they were in the office.
+This can enhance customer service and allows remote workers to be at the end of the line, as though they were in the office.
 It means that calls can be answered out of hours, or when everyone is out of the office on staff training or at an industry event.

 Auto attendant provides a greeting message and options to direct callers to the most appropriate department.
 Many companies use this service all the time, but it is also possible to switch it on as a complimentary service when a receptionist leaves for the day.